 Many investors believe investing in SmallCap can be timed with the economic cycle.
 In our opinion it cannot.
 Forecasting is difficult at the best of times and to some extent is pointless because the future is always so uncertain.
 As Kevin Keegan, the former-England football manager said when facing the sack after a bad result, "I know what's around the corner, I just don't know where the corner is".

-Amidst a turbulent backdrop, we continue to focus on investing in high-quality market leading companies with diversified customers, pricing power, limited consumer exposure, high margins and strong balance sheets; we believe these companies will survive the macro-economic challenges and be long-term winners.
+We continue to focus on investing in high-quality, market leading companies with diversified customers; pricing power; limited consumer exposure; high margins and strong balance sheets.
+We believe these companies will survive the macro-economic challenges and emerge even stronger as the long-term winners.
+Sentiment is fickle and better times are long overdue.